pharish93/kaggle_zillow/Readme.txt

 Zillow House Price Estimation Challenge
 Python based code

+Project could be run from base_code.py
+Download data set from Kaggle Zillow Challenge webpage and place it in /Data

+Packages Required
+Numpy , scipy , sklearn , seaborn , matplotlib , pandas , xgboost , geoinfo analysis
+or use the conda environment .yml file in /conda_environment to create an environment and directly use it

 Basic Pipeline of the Code
 - Data Loading
 - Extreme missing value removal